Asymptote: General definition

 This parameterization is to be considered over the open intervals (a,b), where a can be −∞ and b can be +∞.

 An asymptote can be either vertical or non-vertical (oblique or horizontal).
 In the first case its equation is x = c, for some real number c.
 The non-vertical case has equation y = mx + n, where m and $n$ are real numbers.
 All three types of asymptotes can be present at the same time in specific examples.
 Unlike asymptotes for curves that are graphs of functions, a general curve may have more than two non-vertical asymptotes, and may cross its vertical asymptotes more than once.

+Generalizations and related concepts

+Asymptotes can also be defined for space curves in R3.

 Curvilinear asymptotes

 Let A : (a,b) → R^{2} be a parametric plane curve, in coordinates A(t) = (x(t),y(t)), and B be another (unparameterized) curve.
 Suppose, as before, that the curve A tends to infinity.
 The curve B is a curvilinear asymptote of A if the shortest distance from the point A(t) to a point on B tends to zero as t → b.
 Sometimes B is simply referred to as an asymptote of A, when there is no risk of confusion with linear asymptotes.